The role of steric effects on hydrogen atom transfer reactions: Discussion

-To summarize, as the reactants in HAT reactions become more bulky, the decrease in reaction enthalpy is primarily an electronic effect caused by larger hyperconjugative stabilization of the product alkyl radical, while the decrease in barrier heights is primarily a steric attraction effect caused by stronger dispersion interactions that stabilize the transition state.
-Given that the diverging origins of these two effects, it is not surprising that a direct Evans-Polanyi relationship no longer holds when steric attraction in the transition state becomes important.
+To summarize, as the reactants in HAT reactions become more bulky, the decrease in reaction enthalpy is primarily an electronic effect caused by larger hyperconjugative stabilization of the product alkyl radical, while the additional decrease in barrier heights is primarily a steric attraction effect caused by stronger dispersion interactions that stabilize the transition state.